 - Reserved parking areas (temporary or permanent)

-- No parking zones e.
-Disabled bays (unless displaying a valid badge)
+- Disabled bays (unless displaying a valid badge)

 - Pavements or footpaths

-- Visitors Car Park –Car Park 1 / Sports Centre and Wales National Pool pay and display, Visitors car park and SSSI car park at the Bay Campus.
+- Visitors Car Park (No.1) / Sports Centre and Wales National Pool pay and display, Visitors Car Park and SSSI car park at the Bay Campus.

-- Any other area which is likely to cause a danger or nuisance to others
+- Any other area which is likely to cause a danger, obstruction or nuisance to others

-13. Owners of vehicles that receive a charge notice will be liable to pay the charge directly to the Car Parking Management Company.
-Details of charges and payment options are on the charge notice.
-Vehicles left with a charge notice for 24 hours will be reissued with a further notice for each 24 hours until the vehicle is removed.
-Vehicles left for more than 7 days will be issued with a 7 days’ notice of removal after which time the vehicle will be disposed of at the owner’s expense.
+If the vehicle is not removed within 24 hours of the issue of the charge notice then a further notice may be issued and subsequently for each 24 hours.
+Vehicles left for more than 7 days will be issued with a 7 day notice of removal after which time the vehicle may be disposed of at the owner’s expense.